-Due to limited supplies, time and volunteers, we are limited to the amount of treatment we can provide.
-Our first priority will be to treat your critical dental needs.
-When you enter our clinic, one of our volunteer dentists will meet with you and determine how we can help you best.
-The purpose of this type of clinic is to address any acute or painful dental needs first and to help as many individuals as possible.
+Our first priority will be to treat your most critical dental need.
+One of our volunteer dentists will meet with you and determine how we can help you best.
+The purpose of this type of clinic is to eliminate pain/infection by treating your most urgent dental need and to help as many individuals as possible.

 Will there be translators?

-Translators and signers for the hearing impaired will be available at MOMOM.
+We will have some volunteer translators.
+Due to the volunteer nature of the clinic, it is hard to know how many translators and/or signers for the hearing impaired will be available at MOMOM.
 If you are a translator and want to volunteer for our event, please register online.
-As the event nears, we will post the specific languages we will have translators for.
+A family member can accompany a patient to help translate.

 Are pets allowed at the MOMOM event?

 Only ADA service animals will be permitted in the facility.
 The Americans with Disabilities Act (ADA) defines a service animal as dogs that are individually trained to do work or perform tasks for people with disabilities.
 If the animal meets this definition, they are considered service animals under the ADA regardless of whether they have been licensed or certified by a state or local government.